Getting to Washington, DC

 Make your way to the nation’s capital with the following transportation options.

-Due to the coronavirus, Amtrak has launched new health and safety procedures, including a partnership with Lysol and enhanced cleaning protocols, limited capacity, assigned seating and mandatory face coverings.
-Learn more about how Amtrak is addressing rider safety during the coronavirus pandemic.
+Due to the coronavirus, Amtrak has launched new health and safety procedures including a partnership with Lysol, enhanced cleaning protocols, real-time seat availability on Amtrak.com, fresh-air replacement every 4-5 minutes, and in compliance with federal law, mandatory face coverings on trains and in stations how Amtrak is addressing rider safety during the coronavirus pandemic.

 If you’ve chosen to drive to the District with your own wheels, SpotHero and ParkWhiz are fantastic apps to use in order to find a parking spot that suits you.
 Many hotels also offer parking options, so check with yours when securing your reservation.

 Washington, DC has a grid road system like Barcelona, Spain and Paris, France, but unlike its international counterparts, the District’s streets are more complicated due to diagonal streets, squares and traffic rotaries/circles, as well as its one-way streets and narrow roads.
 If you are driving around the District, traffic patterns may change due to rush hour/commuting times (generally 5-10 a.m. and 3-7 p.m.) or for construction.
 Please note that most traffic lights stand at the side of intersections instead of hanging suspended above them.
 Be alert for no left turn intersections and blocks closed to vehicle traffic.
 The default speed limit of DC’s local roads was set to 20 miles per hour (or 32 kph) in June 2020.

 Thankfully, cars are not needed for the best experience.
 Washington, DC is a walking town.
 In fact, 58 percent of commuter trips in DC are taken by foot, bike or public transit.
 Join the locals and see the best in the District as a pedestrian!